bwasmith/recipes/classic_hummus.md

 - Lemon juice
 - Tahini

-Probably wait for stockpot to not be hot

-Using tongs, remove vegetables.
+Remove vegetables.
 Bin 'em
-Keep ~2 cups of stock while draining chickpeas
+Keep ~1 cup of stock while draining chickpeas

+_Optional_: Secret to really creamy hummus is removing the peel of each chickpea.
+Chickpeas from Fans will have softer peels, may not need to be removed.
+This step takes a little while (10-15 min), but leads to ridiculously creamy hummus.

-Add drained chickpeas and other ingredients to food processor.
+Add drained chickpeas, 1/4 cup stock, and garlic lemon tahini to food processor or blender.

-Whoop, there it is

-If warm, will be soupy/runny.
+Blend until smooth.
+Taste, add more tahini or lemon juice as necessary.

+May be warm/soupy/runny.
 Will thicken in the fridge.

 ## Toppings?
 Pine nuts, parsley

 Dash of paprika

 Bit of olive oil

+## Variations

+### Curry
+- 1 tsp curry powder
+- 1 tsp cumin
+- Tried tumeric, not great

+### Roasted Garlic
+- replace 1 clove of garlic with 1 small bulb roasted garlic

 ## Questions?
 - Why Baking Soda for the overnight?